vectordotdev/timber-ruby/README.md

 ## Configuration

-Because every app varies in it's logging needs, Timber has taken great care to ensure most aspects of Timber are configurable or extendable where necessary.
+Timber has taken great care to ensure most aspects of Timber are configurable or extendable where necessary:
-For a comprehensive guide / list, please see [the configuration documentation]().

-A few popular configuration options:

 <details><summary><strong>Custom user context</strong></summary><p>